 Best Reef Aquarium Phosphates

-Similar to nitrates, phosphates are usually kept as low as possible in the reef aquarium.
+Similar to nitrates, phosphates are usually kept low in reef tanks.
 SPS corals, such as acropora, have been found to have better growth and coloration when there is some amount of phosphate available within the aquarium.
 The accepted amount of phosphates can be found using the Redfield Ratio.
 The Redfield Ratio is the ratio of nitrates to phosphates found within the ocean.
 Though this ratio is ideally utilized for algae growth, it will also provide a familiar nitrate to phosphate level that the coral are adapted to.

 Best Reef Aquarium Ammonia and Nitrite